 Group Designation: Subgroup

-A subgroup of the Pediatric Acute Lung Injury and Sepsis Investigators (PALISI) network, connecting the pediatric critical care medicine community to gain insights and improve care through data science, artificial intelligence, machine learning, and informatics.
+PEDAL is a subgroup of the Pediatric Acute Lung Injury and Sepsis Investigators (PALISI) network with the purpose of connecting the pediatric critical-care medicine community to gain insights and improve care through data science, artificial intelligence, machine learning, and informatics.

 PICU Clinical Decision Support – Use, Knowledge and Perceptions: Clinical decision support systems are designed to provide clinicians or patients with clinical knowledge and patient-related information, at the appropriate time, to enhance patient care (Osheroff 2009).
 Among intensivists, such systems include both electronic health record (EHR) based tools, such as order sets and alerts, and non-EHR based tools such as clinical pathways and online references.
 However, broad consensus around the goals and challenges of CDS implementation does not exist among intensivists.
 This study aims to characterize CDS knowledge and perceptions at multiple institutions.
 We aim to understand (1) what tools exist and what strategies are used to implement these tools, (2) what CDS goals and concerns are most meaningful to practicing intensivists, and (3) what evaluation processes are in place for these CDS tools.
 Results will guide framework development for new CDS implementations as well as support intervention studies of effective CDS.
 (PI: Adam Dziorny, University of Rochester)